Case comment Jamieson vs Whistler

 Despite the court’s decision focusing on the waiver an unstated but very important finding was the court’s application of ski-lift decisions to mountain-biking.
 The court looked at the totality of the accident and Whistler’s procedures in safety and presenting the release.

 The take-home message from this case for consumers is that if you participate in high-risk activities in B.C. and you sign a waiver, you are almost certainly on your own; go into things with eyes wide open.
-For operators, safety should be #1.
+For operators, safety should be #1 but a properly signed waiver is not far behind.
 Keep your operations and your customers safe; but document that you’ve done so.

 It first must be said that Madam Justice Sharma’s written reasons are replete with quotable quotes.
 One such is this Ontario/Flatlander burn.
-It is also a burn on the universe of Pinkbike commenters who over-estimate their biking ability.
-This quote is from Blake Jamieson’s expert witness (Geoff Pendrel) and is completely irrelevant for the purpose of this case comment is but I cannot resist inclusion.
+It is also a burn on the universe of Internet keyboard warriors who over-estimate their biking ability.
+This quote is from Blake Jamieson’s expert witness (Geoff Pendrel) and is completely irrelevant for the purpose of this case comment but I cannot resist inclusion.
 I’ll use the convention that all quotes from the Jamieson v Whistler decision are in italics with the paragraph numbers so you can read them in context if you like.

 The release in question (which Jamieson acknowledged signing) is described below.
 There is also lots of signage in the WBP and in particular on A-Line.
 These findings hurt Jamieson’s argument that he didn’t understand the release.